plumvillage/newsletter/src/en/articles/br-phap-niem--the-laughter-of-children-echoes.md

 At Deer Park Monastery on the side of the mountain, a memorial stupa was erected for Br.
 Giác Thanh and in the heart of it is engraved a posthumous poem written for him by Thay.

-> That you are a virtuous one is already heard by everyone
+<div class="verse" style="width: 105mm;"><p>That you are a virtuous one is already heard by everyone,<br/>
-> The work of a true practitioner has been accomplished
+the work of a true practitioner has been accomplished.<br/>
-> When you stupa has just been raised on the hillside
+When you stupa has just been raised on the hillside,<br/>
-> The sound of children's laughter will already be heard.
+the sound of children’s laughter will already be heard.</p></div>

 {% image "article/br-phap-niem/CCI11202018_00015-edit.jpg" %}